pocl/pocl/doc/notes_4_0.rst

 New testsuites
 -------------------------------------------------------------------------------

 There are also multiple new CTest testsuites in PoCL.
-For testing PoCL as SYCL backend, there are three new testsuites: ``dpcpp-book-samples``, ``oneapi-samples`` and ``simple-sycl-samples``.
+For testing PoCL as a SYCL backend, there are three new testsuites: ``dpcpp-book-samples``, ``oneapi-samples`` and ``simple-sycl-samples``.

 * ``dpcpp-book-samples``: these are samples from https://github.com/Apress/data-parallel-CPP